 - Undergraduate Student Request to Audit a Course Form

 For course years 2004 and current, the course descriptions can be found at the Archived Course Catalog page.

 For course years 2003 and earlier, please send a request via e-mail, fax or mail to the Office of Registration and Records.
 Please include your full name used while attending Loyola and as much information about the course as you may recall (i.e.,. title, instructor, term taken, division, etc.).

 The Course Inventory Form is available only to the departments, the faculty and deans, through LOCUS

 Directory Information is information contained in the education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed and which can be released by Loyola without the student's permission.
 However, students have the right to block the release of this information.

 To do so, go to the Personal Information section on you Student Center page.

-This student initiated request is initiated with the submission of this form to your instructor to request an extension to the due date on which the work for your course is to be completed.
+This student initiated request is initiated with the submission of Undergraduate Request for a Mark of Incomplete (PDF) to your instructor to request an extension to the due date on which the work for your course is to be completed.
 Approval of this request is at the discretion of the instructor.
 Course work that is incomplete must be finished and submitted within 6 weeks of the start of the following term (6 weeks in to the Fall term for Spring and Summer term work and 6 weeks in to the Spring term for Fall and J-Term work).
 Your instructor may, at his or her discretion, set an earlier date.
 Failure to complete required course work within the allotted time will result in a grade of “F.” Please note: Students who are on Academic Probation may not request a temporary mark of Incomplete in any course for the term in which they are on Academic Probation.

 Must be written, signed, faxed or mailed.
 Please provide as detail as will help us respond to your request.
 FERPA sensitive requests may require additional processing.
 Be certain to provide clear contact information.